 The format of the Zurich Classic of New Orleans would not work at every golf course.
 The intricacies of alternate shot would be too difficult on a course that is overly taxing so the getable nature of TPC Louisianna is perfect for this tournament.
 The par 72 layout can stretch to a maximum distance of 7,425 yards which is a fair old distance but it had a habit of producing low winning scores when the Zurich Classic was a traditional stroke play event and that’s continued with the new format.

-The best pairs this week will have complementary styles of golf that allow them the chance to score on the various hole shapes and designs found at TPC Louisianna.
+The best pairs will have complementary styles of golf that allow them the chance to score on the various hole shapes and designs found at TPC Louisianna.
 The one thing they’ll need to have in common though is a solid putting ability.
-The greens are very slopey which is a major challenge as they are set to run at 12 on the Stimpmeter.
+The greens are very slopey which is a major challenge as they run at around 12 on the Stimpmeter.

 About the Zurich Classic of New Orleans